ross1jk/Jacqueline-Ross-Portfolio/README.md

 ## Description

-In this portoflio you will find three html documents, each that were designed for mobile-first to ensure that they render well on a variety of devices and screens.
+In this portoflio you will find three html documents, each were designed mobile-first to ensure that they render well on a variety of devices and screens.
 These responsive pages were made using Bootstrap CSS Framework and Javascript.

 ## Table of Contents